Back to iRobot Guides

 Common Causes

-• Mop pad not installed correctly
+• Mop pad not attached or not detected

-• Water tank empty or not seated properly
+• Water tank empty or not seated

 Most fixes happen in the first 3 steps.